Ringgold, Georgia: Tornado

 On April 27, 2011, an EF4 tornado touched down in Ringgold and Catoosa County, leaving a path of destruction.
 The tornado killed twenty people along a 48 mile path across Catoosa County and over the state line in Hamilton and Bradley counties.
-Eight died in Ringgold, including an entire family of four, and at least thirty others were injured.
+Nine people died in Ringgold, including an entire family of four, and an unborn child and at least thirty others were injured.
 Many homes, businesses, and schools were damaged or destroyed.

 Geography

 Ringgold is located near the center of Catoosa County at (34.917170, -85.115698).
 U.S. Routes 41 and 76 pass through the center of town as Nashville Street, leading northwest 17 mi to downtown Chattanooga, Tennessee, and southeast 15 mi to Dalton, Georgia.
 Interstate 75 passes through the southern part of the city with access from 348; the highway leads northwest to Chattanooga and southeast 101 mi to Atlanta.